 News

-Marshal Piotr Całbecki invites everyone to an open meeting this Thursday (April 30) at the historic brine and thermal pool complex in Ciechocinek, currently being prepared for revitalization.
-During the event, the assumptions of the future investment and the functional program of the facility will be presented.
+Marshal Piotr Całbecki hosted an open meeting today (April 30) at the historic brine and thermal pool complex in Ciechocinek, which is currently being prepared for revitalization.
+During the meeting, the assumptions of the planned investment and the functional concept of the facility were presented.

-The seven-hectare pool complex—open toward the graduation towers and featuring restaurants, cafés, a children’s play area, a recreation zone, a beach, and a team sports field—was built in the early 1930s based on a design by Romuald Gutt and Aleksander Szniolis.
-It stood out for its scale, modernist style, and cutting-edge technical solutions of the time, including systems for supplying, draining, filtering, and diluting brine to achieve the desired salinity level.
-It quickly became an exclusive, even fashionable destination.
-Its opening in 1932 was attended by the President of Poland, Ignacy Mościcki.
+The seven-hectare open-air pool complex—facing the graduation towers and featuring restaurants, cafés, a children’s play area, recreational zones, a beach, and a sports field—was built in the early 1930s based on a design by Romuald Gutt and Aleksander Szniolis.
+It stood out for its scale, modernist style, and state-of-the-art technical solutions of the time, including systems for supplying, draining, filtering, and diluting brine to the desired salinity level.
+It quickly became an exclusive and even fashionable destination.
+President of the Republic of Poland Ignacy Mościcki attended its opening in 1932.

 In 2002, the facility was closed due to its poor technical condition and has since gradually fallen into disrepair.
-To save it, the regional government took over the site in January 2025, and preparatory work for the revitalization project is now underway.
+In order to save it, the regional self-government took over the site in January 2025, and preparatory work for the revitalization investment began.

 Press Office of the Marshal’s Office